What Every Man Needs to Know About Natural Testosterone Production and Health

 Natural Testosterone Booster#4: Avoid xenoestrogens and take natural vitamins and supplements

 Endocrine-disrupting chemicals (EDC) are everywhere these days.
 Plastics, pesticides, and personal care products are loaded with them, which is why I suggest avoiding them and sticking with natural alternatives.
-Furthermore, supplementing with testosterone-supportive trace minerals like zinc, selenium, and B vitamins, as well as herbs like tribulus terristris and stinging nettle, can help to counteract these effects and give your body that little extra androgen boost.9
+Furthermore, supplementing with testosterone-supportive DHEA, vitamins and trace minerals like zinc, selenium, vitamin D3 and B vitamins, as well as herbs ginger extract, maca, ashwagandha, and fenugreek can help to counteract these effects and give your body that little extra androgen boost.9

 [-] Sources and References